-- 3.3.7 DMin Thesis Proposal: A thesis proposal concretely and concisely describes the student's research interest and outlines the various components required of a DMin thesis (i.e., the articulation of the student's theological and social theory base, the design of the applied research project, and the qualitative research method the student will use to validate and analyze the emergent data from their action-in-ministry/applied research).
-When the student and his/her Thesis Proposal Committee believe that the proposal is ready, it will be examined by the Thesis Proposal Committee, feedback provided to the student, and the results forwarded to the DMin Director.
-(See guidelines in Section 5.6) - 3.3.8 Ethics Review Committee: All requirements of research on human subjects must be approved prior to commencing the Action-in-Ministry component of the program.
+3.3.7 D.Min Thesis Proposal: A thesis proposal concretely and concisely describes the student's research interest and outlines the various components required of a D.Min thesis (i.e., the articulation of the student's theological and social theory base, the design of the applied research project, and the qualitative research method the student will use to validate and analyze the emergent data from their action-in-ministry/applied research).
+When the student and his/her Thesis Proposal Committee believe that the proposal is ready, it will be examined by the Thesis Proposal Committee, feedback provided to the student, and the results forwarded to the D.Min Director (see guidelines in Section 5.6).

+3.3.8 Ethics Review Committee: All requirements of research on human subjects must be approved prior to commencing the Action-in-Ministry component of the program.
 Following the approval of the Thesis Proposal the student is required to submit their research proposal to the University of Toronto's Ethics Review Committee.
-For more information on UofT standards regarding the use of human subjects in research see section 5.6.6 of this Handbook. - 3.3.9 Action-in-Ministry (Applied Research Module): Foundational to the DMin thesis is the action-in-ministry and qualitative analysis of the research data gleaned from the action-in-ministry.
+For more information on UofT standards regarding the use of human subjects in research (see section 5.6.6 of this Handbook).

+3.3.9 Action-in-Ministry (Applied Research Module): Foundational to the D.Min thesis is the action-in-ministry and qualitative analysis of the research data gleaned from the action-in-ministry.
 Qualitative research is a social science research method that builds theory inductively through the qualitative analysis of data rather than through quantitative or statistical measurement.
 Data is derived in a variety of ways and the action-in-ministry can include one or a combination of pilot programs, observational studies, and interviews depending on the specific question of inquiry.
-Students will analyze and categorize the data from the action-in-ministry to determine how the theory that emerges from it corresponds to and/or challenges their ministry experience as well as their social and theological theory base, and incorporate their findings into an original and substantive DMin thesis. - 3.3.10 DMin Thesis: The culmination of the DMin Program shall be the design and completion of a substantive and significant DMin thesis that integrates applied research (action-in-ministry) drawn from an aspect of the student's involvement in the practice of ministry, and his/her readings and course of study.
-The DMin thesis shall address the integration of theory and through reflection and focus on a specific applied research initiative (action-in-ministry) that is well-designed in respect to practical research, social analysis, and theological reflection (see guidelines in Section 5.7).
+Students will analyze and categorize the data from the action-in-ministry to determine how the theory that emerges from it corresponds to and/or challenges their ministry experience as well as their social and theological theory base, and incorporate their findings into an original and substantive D.Min thesis.

+3.3.10 D.Min Thesis: The culmination of the D.Min Program shall be the design and completion of a substantive and significant D.Min thesis that integrates applied research (action-in-ministry) drawn from an aspect of the student's involvement in the practice of ministry, and his/her readings and course of study.
+The D.Min thesis shall address the integration of theory and through reflection and focus on a specific applied research initiative (action-in-ministry) that is well-designed in respect to practical research, social analysis, and theological reflection (see guidelines in Section 5.7).
 The applied research shall also comply with UofT/TST regulations concerning ethics in the use of human subjects in research.
-The student will collaborate regularly with her/his DMin Thesis Director to receive direction and support in the development of his/her DMin thesis.
-When the student, together with the Thesis Director, determines that the thesis is ready for oral defence, the DMin office will strike a DMin thesis examining committee and arrange a date for the Thesis Defence.
-Normally, the DMin thesis will be examined on the TST campus.
+The student will collaborate regularly with her/his D.Min Thesis Director to receive direction and support in the development of his/her D.Min thesis.
+When the student, together with the Thesis Director, determines that the thesis is ready for oral defense, the D.Min office will strike a D.Min thesis examining committee and arrange a date for the Thesis Defense.
+Normally, the D.Min thesis will be examined on the TST campus.
 Exceptions may be made under certain circumstances.
 Students are responsible for the cost of their own travel, accommodation and meals.